kentjhenly/kentjhenly.github.io/README.md

 NEXT_PUBLIC_GITHUB_TOKEN=your_github_pat_here
 ```

-### Run the Development Server
+## Quick Start 🚀

+Ready to run it locally?

 ```bash
 pnpm dev
 ```

-Open http://localhost:3000 in your browser to see the result.

-## Customization Guide

-To make this portfolio your own, you'll need to update the content and assets.

-### Personal Information

-All personal data, including your name, description, work experience, and social links, is centralized in `src/data/resume.tsx`.
-Modify this file to reflect your own information.

-### Maps and Visualizations

-- **World Map**: Update the `visitedCountries` array in `src/components/world-map.tsx` with the ISO A3 codes of the countries you've visited.

-- **Hong Kong Map**: Modify the `locations` object in `src/components/hong-kong-map.tsx` to add your own points of interest, including their coordinates and descriptions.

-- **GitHub Contributions**: Change the `username` prop passed to the `GitHubContributions` component in `src/app/page.tsx` to your GitHub username.

-### Blog Posts

-To add your own blog posts, create new `.mdx` files in the `content` directory.
-The frontmatter of each file should include a `title`, `publishedAt`, and `summary`.
+This will start the development server at http://localhost:3000.

-## Deployment
+## Deployment Magic 📦

-This project is configured for seamless deployment to GitHub Pages using the workflow in `.github/workflows/deploy.yml`.

-1. **Set Up GitHub Pages**: In your repository settings, navigate to "Pages" and set the build and deployment source to "GitHub Actions."

-2. **Add Your PAT as a Secret**: In your repository settings, go to "Secrets and variables" > "Actions" and create a new repository secret named `PERSONAL_ACCESS_TOKEN` with the value of your GitHub PAT.

-3. **Push to main**: Any push to the main branch will automatically trigger the GitHub Action, which will build the site and deploy it to your GitHub Pages URL.
+This portfolio is set up for automatic deployment to GitHub Pages.
+The workflow in `.github/workflows/deploy.yml` handles everything.
+Once you've set up your repository, every push to the main branch will automatically trigger the GitHub Action, which will build the site and deploy it to your GitHub Pages URL.
+Just make sure to add your GitHub PAT as a repository secret named `PERSONAL_ACCESS_TOKEN`.

+---

+I hope this gives you a good look into how I built my digital playground.
+Feel free to explore the code, and I'd love to see what you create with it!